Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Proofs of Lemma and Lemma

 \item[(ii)] $0 <\alpha\leq 1$, $\gamma =|m|$ and $0<\beta<1$. \end{itemize} The first case is used in the proof of Lemma~\ref{lem:Intro.Com-Dq}.
 The second case is needed in the proof of Lemma~\ref{lem:Intro.refined-CSZ}, for which it is absolutely crucial to be able to take $\gamma=\alpha$, including for $\alpha=1$ (see Eqs.~(\ref{eq:CSZ.Fst1}) and~(\ref{eq:CSZ.Fst2}) and Remark~\ref{rmk:CSZ.alpha} on this point). \end{remark}

-\chapter{Proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}}
+\section{Proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}}

-This chapter is devoted to proving Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}, which are two the main key technical lemmas used the proof of Proposition~\ref{prop:Intro.Weyl-BirS} in Chapter~\ref{chap:Main-results} and in the proof of Theorem~\ref{thm:Intro.Tauberian} in Chapter~\ref{chap:Tauberian}.
+This section is devoted to proving Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}, which are two the main key technical lemmas used the proof of Proposition~\ref{prop:Intro.Weyl-BirS} in Section~\ref{chap:Main-results} and in the proof of Theorem~\ref{thm:Intro.Tauberian} in Section~\ref{chap:Tauberian}.
 Those results lead to the main results of this monograph.

-Throughout this chapter we let $(\sA, \sH, D)$ be a $p$-summable spectral with $p>0$ arbitrary.
-We shall keep on using the notation of the previous chapters.
+Throughout this section we let $(\sA, \sH, D)$ be a $p$-summable spectral triple with $p>0$ arbitrary.
+We continue using the notation of the previous sections.

-\section{Preliminary lemmas}
+\subsection{Preliminary lemmas}

 In this section, we prove several lemmas that will be used in the proofs of Lemma~\ref{lem:Intro.refined-CSZ} and Lemma~\ref{lem:Intro.extension}.

 The following lemma is a version of Lemma~\ref{lem:Tauberian.powers} for imaginary powers.